vorteX-io-codes/technical-assessment-devops-template/README.md

 - Code organisation between source, test, Continuous Integration (CI)...
 - Development of a Python program to call a `process` function though the invokation of AWS Lambda function, a REST API or the execution of a CLI in the terminal.
 - Configuration of a Continuous Integration pipeline using Github Actions to automate application testing and packaging.
+- Set up a local Kubernetes cluster and deploy your application in an automated manner.

 ## Create a repository from this template